 - 5-6 leaves fresh basil chopped

-Cover and cook on medium low heat for approximately 5 minutes, remove cover and squish tomatoes with a fork, continue to cook uncovered until all moisture has evaporated and until tomatoes are browned underneath.
+- Cover and cook on medium low heat for approximately 10 minutes, remove cover and squish tomatoes with a fork, continue to cook uncovered until all moisture has evaporated and until tomatoes are browned underneath (I love to cook them until they are almost black underneath).
 Top with freshly chopped basil and serve immediately.
 Enjoy!